 The use of PS allows the recognition of subjects with absolute indications (or contraindications) of an intervention, who have no comparable unexposed (or exposed) counterparts for valid estimation of relative or absolute differences in the outcomes[35].
-This can be easily identified by plotting a graph of the PS distribution between the two groups to look for areas of non-overlap.
+This can be easily identified by plotting a graph of PS distribution between the two groups to look for areas of non-overlap.
 This pitfall is unlikely to be recognised by traditional modelling, and could be influential as a result of effect measure modification or model misspecification.
-PS methodology allows trimming (i.e., excluding individuals with areas of non-overlap in PS distribution) or matching to ensure comparability between exposure and control groups.
+PS methodology allows trimming (i.e. excluding individuals with areas of non-overlap in PS distributions) or matching to ensure comparability between exposure and control groups.
 In particular, PS matching does not make strong assumptions of linearity in the relationship of propensity with outcome, and is also better than other matching strategies to achieve an optimal balance of a large set of covariates.
-The interaction effect of PS with treatment may exist as effectiveness of an intervention varies according to the indications.
+The interaction effect of PS with treatment may exist, as effectiveness of an intervention varies according to the indications.
 An intervention is beneficial in patients with clear indications, but paradoxically provides no benefit, or is even harmful in those with weak indications or contraindications.
 This was nicely illustrated in the study by Kurth et al[38] on the effect of tissue plasminogen activator on in-hospital mortality.
-Table 2 summarizes the major advantages of PS methodology.
+Table 2 summarizes the major advantages of PS methodologies.

-EXAMPLES OF GASTROINTESTINAL DISEASE RESEARCHES USING BIG DATA APPROACH
+EXAMPLES OF GASTROINTESTINAL DISEASE RESEARCHE USING BIG DATA APPROACHES

-Tables 3-7 show a list of researches using Big Data approach from different regions/countries worldwide.
-This list is by no means exhaustive, but provides a few distinct examples of how Big Data analysis can generate high-quality research outputs in the field of gastroenterology and hepatology.
-Specifically, in the following section, we will demonstrate how researchers conducted researches on some important gastrointestinal and liver diseases, including gastric cancer, gastrointestinal bleeding (GIB), IBD, colorectal cancer (CRC) and HCC.
-It should be noted that the majority of database systems fulfil the characteristics of 3Vs (volume, velocity and variety), except for Nurses Health Study (NHSII) and Health Professionals Follow-up Study (HPFS), which are prospective studies without instantaneous update of the clinical information by filling in questionnaires by participants, which limits the velocity of data generation and transformation.
+Tables 3-7 show a list of research using Big Data approaches from different regions/countries worldwide.
+This list is by no means exhaustive, however provides a few distinct examples of how Big Data analysis can generate high-quality research outputs in the field of gastroenterology and hepatology.
+Specifically, in the following section, we will demonstrate how researchers conducted research on some important gastrointestinal and liver diseases, including gastric cancer, gastrointestinal bleeding (GIB), IBD, colorectal cancer (CRC), and HCC.
+It should be noted that the majority of database systems fulfil the characteristics of the 3Vs (volume, velocity and variety).
+This is with the exception of the Nurses Health Study (known as NHSII) and Health Professionals Follow-up Study (known as HPFS), which are prospective studies without instantaneous updates of the clinical information using participant questionnaires, thus limiting the velocity of data generation and transformation.

 Gastric cancer

-Gastric cancer is the fifth most common cancer and third leading cause of cancer-related death worldwide[39].
-Around two-thirds of patients have gastric cancer diagnosed at an advanced stage rendering curative surgery not possible[40,41].
+Gastric cancer is the fifth most common cancer and third leading cause of cancer-related deaths worldwide[39].
+Around two-thirds of patients have gastric cancer diagnosed at an advanced stage, rendering curative surgery impossible[40,41].
 Infection by Helicobacter pylori (H. pylori), a class I human carcinogen[42], confers a two- to three-fold increase in gastric cancer risk[43,44].
-RCTs and prospective cohort studies on the effect of H. pylori eradication on gastric cancer development are difficult to perform due to the low incidence of gastric cancer as well as the long lag time of any potential benefits, which mandate a huge sample size with long follow-up duration.
+RCTs and prospective cohort studies on the effect of H. pylori eradication on gastric cancer development are difficult to perform due to the low incidence of gastric cancer, as well as the long lag time of any potential benefits, which mandate a huge sample size with long follow-up duration.